Imagine being in your late twenties and already having a six-figure income and all the goodies that come with it.

-I am intimately aware of the fact that nothing in this world can fill me, because I have experienced extreme poverty and tasted some wealth.
+I am intimately aware of the fact that nothing in this world can fill me; I have experienced extreme poverty and tasted some wealth.

-I watched my step-father drive himself into extreme debt and drug-addiction by always needing more, more, more, whatever it cost him or our family.
+And I watched my step-father drive himself into extreme debt and drug-addiction; he always needs more, more, more, whatever it costs him or our family.